Charles A. Pierce, Ph.D., Chair

 MGMT 4461 - Managerial Leadership (3)

-In-depth examination of leadership in business organizations; critical evaluation of the meaning and practice of leadership; coverage of philosophy, psychology, and the process of leadership, including the process functions of creating vision, use of power and influence, being effective, and applying wisdom.
+Examination of leadership in business organizations; critical evaluation of the meaning and practice of leadership; coverage of philosophy, psychology, process and outcomes of leadership; individual perspective of self-leadership.
 PREREQUISITE: MGMT 3110, 3510.

 MGMT 4481 - Teamwork/Group Dyn/Org (3)